Washcloth

 Washcloths are typically made of terrycloth and measure around 12x12 inches in size.
 A sub-variant of the washcloth is the washing mitt.
 (Note: The washing mitt can also be used for washing cars.)

-Washcloths are also used in the context of hospital settings on the pretext basins pose the risk of multidrug resistant organisms contamination; to avoid infection.
+Washcloths are also used in the context of hospital settings to avoid infection on the pretext that basins pose the risk of multidrug resistant organism contamination.
 (Note: Prefabricated moist washcloths in packages were/are a possible source of a hospital infection) Superior pathogen elimination occurs using washcloths containing chlorhexidine.

 Washcloths are used also in beauty care.
 In cosmetics the washcloth is a part of exfoliation.